Undie92/Portfolio-proj-1/README.md

   * I confirmed that the navigation, header, about me and the gallery, text are all readable and easy to understand.

-  * I have confirmed that the form works /*/
+  * I have confirmed that the form works and gives a response message to the user.

   ## Bugs